 Asit K Biswas is distinguished visiting professor at Lee Kuan Yew School of Public Policy, National University of Singapore.
 Kris Hartley is a lecturer in Public Policy at University of Melbourne and a non-resident fellow at Chicago Council on Global Affairs.

-This article was published by THE BUSINESS TIMES, June 6, 2018.
+This article was first published by THE BUSINESS TIMES, June 6, 2018.

 As the global economy expanded significantly during the 20th century, [...]